 Data source merge strategies

-When you import person (contact) records into Ortto, such as via a data source like Salesforce, Segment, or CSV import, you will need to decide how you want to handle the incoming records in consideration of any existing records in your CDP.
+When you import person (contact) records into Ortto via a data source like Salesforce, Segment, or a CSV import, you will need to decide how you want to handle the incoming records in relation to any existing records in your CDP.

-For this purpose, you can select from a number of merge strategies, which tell Ortto what to do if a person’s record already exists in your CDP.
+You can select from a number of merge strategies which tell Ortto what to do if a person’s record already exists in your CDP.

 • Import and overwrite any data that exist.
-When a record exists all fields will be overwritten.
-This is our recommended option.
+When a record exists, all fields will be overwritten.

 About merge key strategies

-When connecting a data source you will be asked to select a merge strategy and a merge key strategy (this may also be referred to as a find strategy).
-The merge key strategy refers to the unique identifiers set in your Ortto account when determining how to merge contacts and organizations.
+When connecting a data source, you will be asked to select a merge strategy and a merge key strategy (this may also be referred to as a find strategy).
+The merge key strategy refers to the unique identifiers set in your Ortto account when determining how to merge contacts and accounts (previously organizations).

 The merge key strategies are: